Volunteer Nurses, Midwives, Doctors, and Physiotherapists in Malawi

 We encourage a stay of a minimum of three to four weeks.
 The average volunteer placement is around three months which allows volunteers to establish solid relationships in the community and contribute a reasonable amount of time to the projects.
 It is important to recognise that, although the volunteers will benefit enormously from their experience volunteering with RIPPLE Africa at Mwaya, our main responsibility is to provide consistent and effective assistance to the community.

 It is very important to maintain consistency and continuity in relationships, projects and work already underway and, to this end, we have a Volunteer Projects Manager at Mwaya Beach who is responsible for all volunteers.
-He will introduce arriving volunteers to the Mwaya Dispensary and the staff there, show them the VCT (Voluntary Counselling and Testing for HIV/AIDS) clinics, under 5s clinics, etc., and Kachere Health Centre.
+He will introduce arriving volunteers to the Mwaya Dispensary and the staff there, and show them the other local clinics.
+He will also introduce them to the teams of the Disability and Rehabilitation project if this is their area of expertise.

 Mwaya Community Dispensary, and Kachere and Kande Health Centres